tcr/mug/README.md

 * Mug's goal is that compiled code be as close to compiled Java as possible.
 * It's a neat party trick.

 The Mug compiler is written in Clojure.
-Compiled JavaScript has no Clojure dependencies, however, and only requires the Java `mug-js.jar` archive.
+However, compiled JavaScript has no Clojure dependencies and only requires the Java `mug-js.jar` archive.

 Development
 -----------